 Planning for Collective Worship is led by the Principal/headteacher and is undertaken in consultation with the academy's adult community.
-Plans follow the cycle of the Anglican year, Social Emotional Aspects of Learning (SEAL), national events and the East Coast RE priorities.
+Plans follow the cycle of the Anglican year.
 The Principal/headteacher ensures that leaders and visiting speakers receive copies of the plans.
-Individuals and groups are responsible for using the plans as a basis for developing their own short term plans for individual acts of worship.
+Individuals and groups are responsible for using the plans as a basis for developing their own short-term plans for individual acts of worship.
+This approach is inclusive of pupils, who have regular involvement in planning and leading Collective Worship.